mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 # Upgrade to a supported version.

 The unison project does not provide support for old versions.
 As of 2022-04, only 2.52.0 and newer are considered new enough to be allowed in the issue tracker.
+You must upgrade both the local and the remote computer.
+(We realize you might not have administrative permissions on the remote, but that does not create an obligation for the unison project to spend time dealing with old versions.)
 If you are running an older version, **especially 2.48**, please upgrade before asking for help.
-See https://github.com/bcpierce00/unison/wiki/Downloading-Unison for how to get precompiled binaries for a limited set of platforms.
+See https://github.com/bcpierce00/unison/wiki/Downloading-Unison for how to get pre-compiled binaries for a limited set of platforms.
 The `unison-users` list is the appropriate place for help upgrading.

 This guidance to update applies even if your operating system provides an older version.
 The group of people contributing to unison maintenance is not responsible for how packaging systems (including GNU/Linux distributions) update unison, even though some of them help with some systems.
 Please address issues such as "FooOS 42 has unison 2.48" to FooOS.